Officials rejected Kushner for top secret clearance, were overruled

 Kushner's FBI background check identified questions about his family's business, his foreign contacts, his foreign travel and meetings he had during the campaign, the sources said, declining to be more specific.

-The White House office only determines eligibility for secret and top secret clearances.
+The White House office only determines eligibility for secret and top-secret clearances.
 As a very senior official, Kushner was seeking an even higher designation that would grant him access to what is known as "sensitive compartmented information," or SCI.
 That material makes up the government's most sensitive secrets, including transcripts of intercepted foreign communications, CIA source reporting and other intelligence seemingly important for Kushner, whose job portfolio covers the Mideast and Mexico.

 The CIA is the agency that decides whether to grant SCI clearance to senior White House officials after conducting a further background check.

-After Kline overruled the White House security specialists and recommended Kushner for a top secret clearance, Kushner's file then went to the CIA for a ruling on SCI.
+After Kline overruled the White House security specialists and recommended Kushner for a top-secret clearance, Kushner's file then went to the CIA for a ruling on SCI.

 After reviewing the file, CIA officers who make clearance decisions balked, two of the people familiar with the matter said.
-One called over to the White House security division, wondering how Kushner got even a top secret clearance, the sources said.
-Top secret information is defined as material that would cause "exceptionally grave damage" to national security if disclosed to adversaries.
+One called over to the White House security division, wondering how Kushner got even a top-secret clearance, the sources said.
+Top-secret information is defined as material that would cause "exceptionally grave damage" to national security if disclosed to adversaries.

 The sources say the CIA has not granted Kushner clearance to review SCI material.
-That would mean Kushner lacks access to key intelligence unless President Trump decides to override the rules, which is the president's' prerogative.
+That would mean Kushner lacks access to key intelligence unless President Donald Trump decides to override the rules, which is the president's' prerogative.
 The Washington Post reported in July 2018 that Kushner was not given an "SCI" clearance.
 CIA spokesman Timothy Barrett said, "The CIA does not comment on individual security clearances."

+White House press secretary Sarah Sanders said the same: "We don't comment on security clearances."

+NBC News was unable to reach Kline for comment.
+Kushner's lawyer, Abbe Lowell, had no comment.

+Rep. Elijah Cummings, D.-Md., chairman of the House Oversight and Reform Committee, said in a statement that the NBC News report raised questions he hopes to answer as part of his investigation, announced this week, into how the Trump administration has handled security clearances.

+“The system is supposed to be a nonpartisan determination of an individual’s fitness to hold a clearance, not an ad hoc approach that overrules career experts to give the president’s family members access to our nation’s most sensitive secrets,” he told NBC News.

 "What you are reporting is what all of us feared," said Brad Moss, a lawyer who represents persons seeking security clearances.
-"The normal line adjudicators looked at the FBI report…saw the foreign influence concerns, but were overruled by the quasi-political supervisor."
+"The normal line adjudicators looked at the FBI report … saw the foreign influence concerns, but were overruled by the quasi-political supervisor."

-NBC News was unable to reach Carl Kline for comment.
-Kushner's lawyer, Abbe Lowell, had no comment.
-The White House did not respond to a request for comment.

 The sources said they did not know whether Kline was in communication with senior political White House officials.
-They say he overruled career bureaucrats at least 30 times, granting top secret clearances to officials in the Executive Office of the President or the White House after adjudicators working for him recommended against doing so.
+They say he overruled career bureaucrats at least 30 times, granting top-secret clearances to officials in the Executive Office of the President or the White House after adjudicators working for him recommended against doing so.

 Jared Kushner loses top security clearanceFeb.
 27, 201801:28